Gshockers/PersonalProjects/README.md

 # PersonalProjects
 Projects Used for Training Purposes

-This repo only contains training materials
+This repo only contains training materials.